krasimir/react-in-patterns/book/chapter-9/README.md

 The `visible` property is the meta data that we mentioned above.
 It has nothing to do with Redux.
 It means something in the context of the application.

 Every time when we want to dispatch a method we have to use such objects.
 However, it becomes too noisy to write them over and over again.
-That is why there is the concept for *action creators*.
-An action create is a function that returns an object and may or may not accept an argument which directly related to the action properties.
+That is why there is the concept of *action creators*.
+An action creator is a function that returns an object and may or may not accept an argument which directly relates to the action properties.
 For example the action creator for the above action looks like this:

 ```js
 const changeVisibility = visible => ({